Wedding Photography at Lambeth Town Hall & Register Office

 A. It depends mainly on which room you are in.
 Most of the rooms have large windows to allow for natural wedding photos.
 I use some bounced flash to enhance the light where needed.

-Smaller group shots work there, too.
+Smaller group shots work well, too.
 If the couple books a drinks reception, the venue will be set up at the back table.

 I love shots like this when I caught the groom and a friend having a quick cuddle.
 I was quick to point my camera in their direction…